mmbman/Katagiri/1982-11-17-Blue-Cliff-Record-Case-34.md

 So first of all, for “where have you just come from,” the note says, “Everyone in the world is the same.”
 That means, [answering the question as] daily routine.

 But, “still it is necessary to ask.”
 If it is daily routine, is it not important?
 Yes, it’s important!
 That’s why you have to get up in the morning and deal with your body, your face, and water.
 It *is* important, that’s why you do it every day.
-If it is not necessary to do it, I think you should do it just one day; the next day it’s not necessary to do it.
-But it *is* necessary; whatever you feel from the daily routine, it is necessary to do it.
+If it is not necessary to do it, I think you should do it only one day, the next day it’s not necessary to do it.
+But whatever you feel from the daily routine, it is necessary to do it.
 So that’s why it says, “Everyone in the world is the same” for the question “Where do you come from?”
-It is necessary for us.
+But it is necessary for us.

 “(The monk) will inevitably construe it in the ordinary way.”
 He just talks in the ordinary way.
 It’s very smooth going.
-His mind is not [crooked]; he makes the usual answer.
+His mind is not crooked; he makes the usual answer.

 ##### 16:37